 South of the rail track, there is a made road with a footway - 7.37m wide in total.
 The railway bridge is around 4m wide with no footway.
 The track between the railway bridge and hotel varies in width from just under 3m to around 3.8m with passing places.
 It is presumed that a road of similar width to that to the south of the railway, with a footway would be required.
 This would mean the hedge to the east of the track/west of the site is likely to need to be removed in its entirety.
 There is a footpath that would need to be considered in any scheme.
 Accessibility to From the current moorings to Tesco Express and the local services and bus stop, it is around 1km.
 GP and school are around facilities 1.5km away.
 If an access were to be put in place along the waterfront, through the neighbouring boatyards then a bus stop with peak hour service is around 500m away, GP is around 900m away and school is around 1km away.
 Utilities Capacity Generally acceptable although detail regarding sewerage disposal required.
 Utilities There are cables overhead along the boundary of the Infrastructure site with the road.
-Contamination and ground stability Deut in flags dagage 2, 2 and 2h.
-Deut is also at vish frame Flood Risk Part in flood zone 2, 3 and 3b.
+Contamination and ground stability Flood Risk Part in flood zone 2, 3 and 3b.
 Part is also at risk from tidal flooding when climate change considered.
-This is Coastal Change for residential moorings, however.
-Market Other than limited services and facilities nearby, has Attractiveness potential to be attractive as a place to visit and live as it A centre in the second se is an area in the Broads Impact Score Comments red/amber/green Nationally and The edge of the broad in this location is currently fairly Locally Significant natural and this would result in the introduction of an Landscapes engineered edge that would erode the character of this Townscape part of the broad.
-Site is on peat.
+This is for residential moorings, however.
+Coastal Change Market Other than limited services and facilities nearby, has Attractiveness potential to be attractive as a place to visit and live as it is an area in the Broads Impact Score Comments Nationally and red/amber/green The odge of the based in this leasting is assumed by faight Nationally and The edge of the broad in this location is currently fairly natural and this would result in the introduction of an Locally Significant Landscapes engineered edge that would erode the character of this part of the broad.
+Townscape Site is on peat.
 Peat a finite resource, which supports Section 41 habitats namely fen, reedbed and wet woodland.
-These in turn support protected species such as water vole, otter, GCN and Schedule 1 birds.
+These in turn support protected species such as water vole, otter, GCN and Schedule 1 birds. as water voic, otter, ociv and senedule I bilus.